-I do like Twilight, but I'm not at all going to deny that the relationship between Bella and Edward is extremely unhealthy.
-There's too much evidence.
-This is also a good example of a bad relationship because it has all of the three above weaknesses -- the most famous love triangle of all time (Edward-Bella-Jacob), Bella constantly putting herself down in comparison to Edward, and some definite instalove.
-Ohhhh the instalove.
-How I hate you.
+I do like Twilight, but I'm not going to deny that the relationship between Bella and Edward is unhealthy.
+Twilight has the most famous love triangle of all time (Edward-Bella-Jacob), Bella constantly puts herself down in comparison to Edward, and indeed, there is some definite instalove.
+Ohhhh, the instalove.

 Healthy YA Relationships

 Switcheroo: A Case Study

 Their romance begins as a farce in the midst of a love triangle, which is a large part of why it's so unhealthy.
 There is no communication.
 Peeta truly loves Katniss, but she never communicates with him about her own feelings (or lack thereof).
 Katniss and Haymitch communicate more than Peeta and Katniss, and they're around each other much less.
 On top of that, Katniss herself has no idea of her feelings, which you see with that there love triangle, and she's not making the active choice needed to establish a relationship.
 She's stringing Peeta and Gale right along with herself.